 Spread across a vast area of 8 hectares, Wat Pho or Wat Chetuphon is a Buddhist place of worship built by King Rama I. Wat Pho was a centre of healing when it was established centuries ago by King Rama III.
-Known to be Thailand's first "university", the temple is still considered to be a healing place.
+Known to be Thailand's first "university", the temple is still considered a healing place.
 Today, tourists come here to admire the Temple of the Reclining Buddha, as it is known.
 The idol of Buddha is so vast that one can only see it in parts.

-Photos of Wat Pho
+Wat Pho Highlights

 Phra Ubosot is the main chapel used for performing Buddhist rituals, which also happens to be the most sacred building of the complex.
 The principal Buddha statue is kept on a three-tiered pedestal underneath which the ashes of King Rama I are kept, and over the figure hangs an umbrella which represents the authority of Thailand.
 The stone panels surrounding the main hall depict the epic of Ramakien through 150 images, which show how transcendence could be achieved.

 A double cloister called Phra Rabiang surrounds the Phra Ubosot, it was brought here by King Rama I. These cloisters contain 400 of the 1200 statues of Buddha belonging to different periods of Thai history.
 Rama, I renovated the figures by covering them with stucco and gold leaf to make them look similar.

 2. Chedis Dedicated to the Four Kings